 Eduroam is a Wi-Fi network that is both specific to Emerson and an international network that you can connect to from other participating colleges (basically, you can go to any of these campuses and have free Wi-Fi).

 - Select eduroam from your list of available wireless networks.

-- Enter your Emerson username (or your full Emerson email address, if connecting to eduroam) and password to authenticate.
+- Enter your full Emerson email address (email@example.com) and your Emerson password

 Do you have a device that cannot connect to eduroam?

-Devices such as Chromecasts, Apple TVs, Kindles, and portable game consoles sometimes do not support the encryption type enforced on eduroam, but you can register them here!
+Devices such as Chromecasts, Apple TVs, Kindles, and portable game consoles sometimes do not support the encryption type enforced on eduroam, but you can register them here in Clearpass!